Asymptotics of supremum distribution of a Gaussian process over a Weibullian time: Application to extremes of fractional Laplace motion

-A standard fractional Laplace motion corresponds to $\sigma = \nu = 1$, and is denoted by {\bf fLm}.
-We refer to Kozubowski et al. \cite{Koz04,Koz06} for motivations of interest in analysis of this class of stochastic processes.\\ Before we present the asymptotics of $\pr(\sup_{s \in [0,S]} L_H(s) > u)$, let us observe that for given $S>0$ we have $\Gamma_S \in \calW\left(1, 1, S-1, \frac{1}{\Gamma(S)}\right).$ Indeed applying Karamata's theorem (see, e.g., Proposition 1.5.10 in Bingham \cite{Bin87}).
+A standard fractional Laplace motion corresponds to $\sigma= \nu = 1$ and is denoted by fLm.
+We refer to Kozubowski \textit{et al.} \cite{Koz04,Koz06} for motivations of interest in the analysis of this class of stochastic processes.